OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/ORA/ora.md

 2. Each AI request will initiate an opML inference.
 3. OAO will emit a `requestCallback` event which will be collected by opML node.
 4. opML node will run the AI inference, and then upload the result on Arbitrum, waiting for the challenge period.
-    1. During the challenge period, the opML validators will check the result, and challenge it if the submitted result is incorrect.
+    1. During the challenge period, the opML validators will check the result and challenge it if the submitted result is incorrect.
     2. If the submitted result is successfully challenged by one of the validators, the submitted result will be updated on Arbitrum.
-    3. After the challenge period, the submitted result on chain is finalized.
+    3. After the challenge period, the submitted result onchain is finalized.
 5. When the result is uploaded or updated on Arbitrum, the provided AI inference in opML will be dispatched to the user's smart contract via its specific callback function.

 ## Integration